The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Modeling Stellar Spectra

 \subsubsection{Accuracy of the Convolution Approximation}

 We have noted repeatedly in \S\ref{subsubsec:rot_broadening} and \S\ref{subsubsec:rt_broad} that the emergent flux spectrum can only be modeled via convolution under certain limiting assumptions that can break down in many science cases.
-First, the assumption that center-to-limb variations can be neglected is not generally valid and has, for example, lead to erroneous detections of sodium in exoplanet atmospheres \citep[e.g.,][]{Casasayas-Barris2020}.
-Next, the \citet{Gray2008} and \citet{Hirano2011} broadening kernels assume solid-body rotation; stars are known exhibit differential rotation, and this effect is detectable in analyses of stellar line shapes during planetary transits \citep[e.g.,][]{Doyle2023}.
-Third, limb darkening is known to vary chromatically \citep{Neckel1994}, an effect which cannot be accounted for via convolution with a single broadening kernel.
+First, the assumption that center-to-limb variations can be neglected is not generally valid and has, for example, led to erroneous detections of sodium in exoplanet atmospheres \citep[e.g.,][]{Casasayas-Barris2020}.
+Next, the \citet{Gray2008} and \citet{Hirano2011} broadening kernels assume solid-body rotation; stars are known to exhibit differential rotation, and this effect is detectable in analyses of stellar line shapes during planetary transits \citep[e.g.,][]{Doyle2023}\footnote{The effect of differential rotation can be quite small, especially for fast rotators, and the need to include this effect can be science-case dependent (it is of notable importance in ``reloaded Rossiter--McLaughlin'' modeling; i.e., \citealt{Cegla2016}.)}.
+Third, limb darkening is known to vary chromatically across large bandpasses \citep{Neckel1994} and within line profiles, effects that cannot be accounted for via convolution with a single broadening kernel.

-Because the above assumptions do not generally hold, the flux profiles modeled by convolution must incur some error that depends on the the rotational velocity ($v\sin i$), the radial-tangential macroturbulent velocity broadening ($\zeta_{RT}$), and more generally the intensity profile variations for a given model stellar atmosphere.
+Because the above assumptions do not generally hold, the flux profiles modeled by convolution must incur some error that depends on the rotational velocity ($v\sin i$), the radial-tangential macroturbulent velocity broadening ($\zeta_{\rm RT}$), and more generally the intensity profile variations for a given model stellar atmosphere.
 The natural solution to this problem is to evaluate the flux by explicitly integrating Equation~\ref{eq:flux} over a model stellar disk, incorporating local variations in the rotational velocity and macroturbulent broadening in the local intensity profile.
 Though computationally more expensive, this approach allows one to include center-to-limb variations, non-solid-body rotation, and chromatic limb darkening dependence.
 To demonstrate differences in the convolution and integration formulations of the flux, we here compare their resulting flux spectra, varying the amount of rotational and macroturbulent broadening.
 Our procedures for producing these model spectra are described below.